Information for Accepted Students

 PARKING AT UNC-CHAPEL HILL

-While you do not have to bring a car this summer, you may find a car convenient for grocery shopping and going to movies or other local sites.
 All cars parked on campus must display a parking permit issued by the UNC Department of Parking and Transportation.
-Parking rates for the summer have not been announced yet by the university; last summer the rate was $3.00/day.
 DO NOT plan on trying to park free of charge around campus; parking spots are scarce and vehicles illegally parked are ticketed ($30 – $50 for first offense) or towed.
+Please visit the UNC Transportation and Parking website for more information.

 PARKING AT NCCU